Enterprise-Neurosystem/Governing-Board-Minutes/README.md

 Amendments to this or Policy documents require a majority vote of the Governing Board.

+## Succession Roles for Governance Board Members
+As per Governance Board meeting on October 4, 2022, the following succession plan will be used for board members:
+* In case of incapacitation of the Chair of Board,  Vice-Chair-treasurer becomes the interim   Chair of Board until new elections.
+* In case of incapacitation of the Vice-Chair-treasurer,  Technical Group Leader becomes the interim Vice-Chair-treasurer until new elections.
+* In case of incapacitation of the Technical Group Leader,  the Chair  becomes the interim Technical Group Leader until new elections.
+* In case of incapacitation of any board member representing an industry, the remaining members of the board would nominate an interim member selected from the remaining board members, until new elections.
+* In case of incapacitation of any board member, the board will hold an election to replace the position within a reasonable amount of time.

 ## Community Assets and Intellectual Property